vitorrenansd/algorithm-benchmark/README.md

 Responsible for the algorithm classes

 - `benchmark.core`
-This package is crucial to the application, containing the essential classes required for its basic functionality, even without a user-friendly visual interface
+This package is the core of the application, containing the essential classes required for its basic functionality, can run without a user-friendly visual interface

 - `benchmark.sysinterface.actions`
 - `benchmark.sysinterface.visual`